Policy Gradient Algorithms with Monte Carlo Tree Learning for Non-Markov Decision Processes: Introduction

-It is noteworthy that algorithms based on PG or MCTS could work even if a task is a HDP \cite{kimura97a, AberdeenThesis, SCST, Browne12a} since they do not heavily depend on the Bellman optimality equation under the Markov assumption unlike Q learning and deep Q network (DQN) \cite{sutton2nd}.
-Among them, PG algorithms can directly take advantage of the use of function approximators like neural networks.
-However, it has long been known that PGs are occasionally trapped on a plateau and are slow to learn \cite{kakade02a,morimura14:aaai,Ciosek20a}.
-In addition, PGs could suffer from the peakiness issue, where the initially most probable actions will gain probability mass, even if they are not the most rewarding \cite{Choshen20a,Kiegeland21a}.
-On the other hand, MCTS-based algorithms can maintain a proper balance between the exploration and exploitation, and thus is probable to converge to the global optimal \cite{Kocsis06a,Lattimore20a,Swiechowski21a}.
+Notably, both PG and MCTS algorithms are applicable to HDP-modeled tasks \cite{kimura97a, AberdeenThesis, SCST, Browne12a}, as they are less reliant on the Bellman optimality equation under the Markov assumption, unlike Q learning.
+Moreover, PG algorithms can effectively utilize function approximators like neural networks.
+However, PGs are known to occasionally get trapped on plateaus, slowing down learning \cite{kakade02a,morimura14:aaai,Ciosek20a}.
+Furthermore, PGs can face the 'peakiness' issue, where the initially most probable actions will gain probability mass, even if they are not the most rewarding \cite{Choshen20a,Kiegeland21a}.
+Meanwhile, MCTS-based algorithms aim for a global optimum through optimistic search, balancing exploration and exploitation \cite{Kocsis06a,Lattimore20a,Swiechowski21a}.
 Yet, compared to PGs, they struggle with state generalization, often lacking information on states outside of their tree.
 Furthermore, while PGs do not require a simulator for action selection, MCTSs do.
 That is, they are decision-time planning \cite{sutton2nd}, in which planning is launched and completed for every action selection.

-Based on the above, we believe that PG and MCTS can complement each other's difficulties and their combination is promising way to solving problems on HDPs.
-Specifically, even when PG is suffering from plateaus or the peakiness issue, MCTS is likely to be able to continue to improve its policy because its exploration-exploitation and training strategies are fundamentally different from PG's.
-PG with an appropriately parameterized model would be able to cover the inefficiency in the state representation of MCTS.
+Based on the above, we believe that PG and MCTS can complement each other's difficulties, and their combination is a promising way to solve problems in HDPs.
+Specifically, even when PG is suffering from plateaus or the peakiness issue, MCTS is likely to be able to continue improving because its exploration strategy is fundamentally different from PG's.
+In addition, PG with an appropriately parameterized model would be able to cover the inefficiency in the state generalization of MCTS.
 It is also generally known that a combination of models can have a positive effect \cite{Kuncheva14a}.
-In this work, we investigate an approach using a mixture of PG and MCTS policies, with the aim of taking advantages of the characteristics of both the PG and MCTS frameworks (Figure \ref{fig:concept}).
-We call this approach a policy gradient guided by MCTS (PG-MCTS).
-We derive conditions for asymptotic convergence and find that simply mixing policies will not work in terms of asymptotic convergence.
-We propose an algorithm that satisfies the conditions for convergence.